Don’t let the new week bowl you over. Spend a little time on Sunday afternoon or evening to gear up and make your week better.

 Set the timer for 15 minutes and enlist all your people to help pick up the living areas.
 Fifteen minutes is not torture — and chances are it’s their messes anyway.

 Set the rooms to rights so that you can start the week with a clean slate.
+You’ll make your week better knowing that you can think clearly without clutter clouding your vision.

 8. Lay out breakfast.